Zichqec/the_garden_of_lost_souls/readme.txt

 ﻿You find yourself in a strange place, with only this strange girl as your guide.
 What are her motives...?

+Please note, after the story section covered by the estimated completion time, the ghost will change to a general random talk pool.
+I have added an indicator to the menu so you can tell when this has happened.
+Please feel free to move on once you have reached this stage.

 【使用素材】
 Materials used